-B WRIT 133 Interdisciplinary Writing Stretch II Extends B WRIT 134 over two quarters.
+B WRIT 133 Composition Stretch II Extends B WRIT 134 over two quarters.
 Provides an extended experience at working with reading and writing.
 Must complete both B WRIT 132 and B WRIT 133 for composition graduation credit.
 Prerequisite: B WRIT 132.
-(5)
+(5) C

 B WRIT 134 Composition Offers an interdisciplinary approach to composition, including generating a compelling topic; the articulation of a thesis; the development of supporting evidence; the ability to draw conclusions from the evidence, clear organization of the essay, correct mechanics; awareness of audience, and knowledge of resources for research.
 May not be taken for credit if previously earned a minimum grade of 2.0 in ENGL 131.
 Offered: AWSpS.
-(5) C

-B WRIT 135 Research Writing Strengthens performance of college-level argumentative writing and scholarly research, critical reading and thinking, and the critique and the creation of print and new media texts.
+(5) C and scholarly research, critical reading and thinking, and the critique and the creation of print and new media texts.
 Prerequisite: either B WRIT 133, B WRIT 134, or ENGL 131.
 Offered: AWSpS.
 (5) C